Luke Kendall: Coaching career

 Between 2015 and 2017, Kendall served as coach of the Sydney Comets in the Waratah League.

 Kendall joined the Sydney Kings for the 2016–17 NBL season in a part-time coaching role.
 He was promoted to a full-time assistant coach for the 2017–18 season.

 After three years with the Kings, Kendall joined the South East Melbourne Phoenix in a part-time player development role in 2019 for their inaugural NBL season.
 He was promoted to a full-time assistant coach for the 2020–21 season.
 He left the Phoenix in May 2022.

 Kendall joined the Gujarat Stallions of the Indian National Basketball League (INBL) for the 2025 season.
 He led the team to the league championship.

 Following the INBL season, Kendall joined the Casey Cavaliers of the NBL1 South as the head coach of the men's team for the 2025 NBL1 season.
-He was re-appointed by the Cavaliers as head coach for the 2026 season.
+He was re-appointed by the Cavaliers as head coach for the 2026 season and again for the 2027 season.